 Can You Drink Expired Kombucha?

-Let’s discuss whether you really can consume kombucha after it expires.
-The simple answer is yes.
-However, many different factors can make your kombucha go bad both before and after the official expiry date.
+The simple answer is yes, however, many different factors can make your kombucha go bad both before and after the official expiry date.
 Let's discuss what those factors are:

 How Long Does Kombucha Last After Being Opened?

 After kombucha has been opened, things change quickly.
 Once the beverage interacts with the air, decomposition and nutrient loss will begin to take place in the kombucha.
 You will notice that the beverage loses its fizz and its strong taste.
-If you plan to drink from the same bottle after opening, you should always try to store the beverage in a sealed container in the fridge, or it will not last.
+If you plan to drink from the same bottle after opening, you should always try to store the beverage in a sealed container in the fridge, which will help it last longer

 How Long Does Kombucha Last in the Fridge After Opening?